projectara/greybus-spec/source/device_class/camera.rst

 The frame the delivered metadata is associated with is identified by the request_id field, the frame_number field and the stream_id field.

+.. _camera-metadata-request:

 Greybus Camera Metadata Streams Operation Request
 """""""""""""""""""""""""""""""""""""""""""""""""

 The Greybus Camera Management Metadata Request is sent by the Camera Module over the Camera Management Connection.
-It contains a variable-size metadata block that shall conform to the format described in the :ref:`Properties Section <camera-properties>` of this specification.
+It contains a variable-size metadata block that shall conform to the format described in the :ref:`camera-properties` section of this specification.

 If no metadata needs to be reported for a particular frame the metadata block